 In this paper, we have explained how we could break the winning challenge (presumably the hardest) in the recent WhibOx contest.
 This was done in several steps mixing reverse engineering, circuit minimization techniques, data dependency analysis and algebraic analysis.
-In a second part, we have generalized this cryptanalysis in a generic attack methodology against obscure white-box implementations and a powerful algebraic attack against any kind of encodings with a low-degree decoding function.
-The latter requires to collect some computation traces as DCA, but it can efficiently break encodings of any order (i.e. whatever the number of shares) where DCA wouldn't work (or higher-order DCA would probably have a very high complexity).
-Our work makes a step towards a systematic analysis of obscure white-bow implementations and challenges the approach of using obscurity to build security in the context of white-box cryptography.
+In a second part, we have generalized this cryptanalysis into a generic methodology against obscure whitebox implementations and a powerful algebraic attack against any kind of encodings with a low-degree decoding function.
+The latter requires to collect some computation traces as DCA, but it can efficiently break encodings of any order (i.e. whatever the number of shares) where DCA would not work (and higher-order DCA would have a very high complexity).
+Our work makes a step towards a systematic analysis of obscure white-box implementations and challenges the approach of using obscurity to build security in the context of white-box cryptography.